 For example, a SaaS tool might start with a /product subfolder with a basic product page.
 Over time, though, they might decide to add pages based on features, use cases, type of product, or more.
 In this case, you might choose to group these under the product subfolder, such as “/product/features” or “/product/use-cases” or “/product/product-A,” “/product/product-B,” and so on.

 Adding more subfolders helps keep your site organized.
-It also helps search engines understand which pages are related.
+It also helps search engines understand page relationships.
 Using fewer subfolders can be better for assigning pages higher importance and avoiding “losing” pages within an obscure subfolder.

 4. Create intuitive, comprehensive menus

-Regardless of your hierarchical website structure, the navigation of your site should group and organize pages topically in an intuitive way.
+Regardless of your hierarchical website structure, the navigation of your site should organize pages topically in an intuitive way.
 Website menus can range from a header navigation bar, sidebar and footer menus, and on-page navigation.
-All of them should make it easy for visitors to see what’s on the site and where to find it, even if the navigational menus and the site hierarchy aren’t exactly equal.
+With Bubble, you can easily create all these navigation types.
+All of them should make it easy for visitors to find what they need, even if the navigational menus and the site hierarchy aren’t exactly equal.

 This is the case even though all of these pages aren’t technically nested under a “/product” subfolder.
 Organizing them that way in the menu bar makes them easier to find and reduces visual clutter for the visitor.

-Good menus and nav bars should feel intuitive.
+Good menus and nav bars should be simple and clear.
 After all, no one wants to see every page on your site listed out in the header bar!
 Instead, start with general categories or purpose groups (see steps two and three) and let visitors find more specific information from there.

 You can increase comprehensiveness by adding submenus (see above), site search, filtering options, contextual links, and less visible menus.
-You’ll notice that footer menus, for example, tend to be more comprehensive, since they’re out of the way at the bottom of the page.
+Footer menus, for example, can include more detail since they’re out of the way at the bottom of the page.

 5. Tie your pages together with internal links

-Finally, you’ll want to think about how each page connects with the other pages on your website.
-This will create a network of linked pages that can guide each visitor through your site based on their needs and interests.
+Finally, you’ll want to create a network of internal links that guide each visitor through your site based on their needs and interests.

-If your site is well-structured, then you won’t have any “orphaned” pages that are inaccessible from other pages or extremely hard to find.
+If your site is well-structured, then you won’t have any “orphaned” pages that are difficult to access from other pages.

 Internal links can be simple, such as using in-text hyperlinks to link to a related page (as we’ve done throughout this article!).
 But there are plenty of other ways to link pages to one another: